Consumer Debt in Virginia

 Virginians have high amounts of every type of debt, especially credit card, mortgage and student loan debt.
 In fact, the state is ranked in the top 10 for the highest levels of all three of these major types of debt, making them prime candidates for relief help from debt consolidation plans.

-Virginians have a median household income of more than $60,000, the eighth highest in the nation.
+According to the U.S. Census Bureau, Virginians have a median household income of more than $74,222, the 1oth highest in the nation.
 Their salaries make them better able to take on large amounts of debt and pay them off responsibly.

 Although individuals in the state are on the right track, legislators recognize that they could be doing more to protect their citizens.
 In the coming years, the state government plans to allocate more funds to public colleges and universities in order to curb student debt.
 The state also has very few consumer protection laws aimed at helping individuals keep their personal finances secure.

 Credit Card Debt

 Virginia’s credit card debt per capita is the third highest in the nation, with each person owing an average of $5,992 in 2021.
 That’s according to Experian – one of the three main credit bureaus in the country.
 This is 10% higher than the national average of $5,315.

 Equifax, one of the other major credit bureaus, said Virginia residents have an average credit score of 701, which is slightly better than the national average of 696.

 Virginians’ mortgages are among the highest in the country, with the average mortgage being $245,054 in 2021, according to Experian.
 That was the seventh-highest in the nation.